okikiola11/js-shooter-rpg/README.md

 ## How To Play
 - Drive the shooter jet with your keyboard arrows.
 - Press keys A, W, S, D to move left, up, down and right
-- Use the spacebar to shoot the invaders enemy beasts to gain points.
+- Use the spacebar to shoot the invaders enemy to gain points.

 - Avoid getting shot or colliding with the enemy.